c12i/collinsmuriuki.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I am a full-stack web developer from Nairobi, Kenya and a massive tech fanatic, obsessed about the latest hardware and software trends.</p>
+<p>I am a full-stack developer from Nairobi, Kenya and a massive tech fanatic, obsessed about the latest hardware and software trends.</p>

 <p>I find programming an amazing way to exercise my problem solving skills and I'm always enthusiastic about learning new technologies each and every day.</p>